Get Involved

 To see the current membership of each committee, please click here.
 For more information about each committee, please see GSA Bylaw and Policy (under Governance Resources).

-GSA Appeals & Complaints Board: 1 GSA Councillors & 1 GSA Member
+GSA Appeals & Complaints Board: 2 GSA Councillors

 Position Start Date: Immediate